Abdulkosim Valiev (CEO Somon Air, left) and Rüdiger Franke (CEO TRIWO Hahn Airport) sign the letter of intent

 Central location in Europe

-TRIWO Hahn Airport is considered a leading international airport in Europe, and its geographical location offers access to key economic markets.
+TRIWO Hahn Airport is considered a leading international airport in Europe, and its geographical location access to key economic markets.
 The site also benefits from its 24-hour operating license and its expertise as a cargo transshipment hub.
 Somon Air, founded in 2008, is a successful airline, a member of IATA, and operates a steadily growing fleet.